Turkey Cooking Time: The Ultimate Guide to Perfectly Cooked Turkey

 Before you even think about the oven, you need to get acquainted with your turkey.
 What kind are you working with?
 Is it a fresh or frozen bird?
 A whole turkey or a turkey breast?
 Understanding these differences is crucial, as each type presents its own set of cooking quirks.

-Fresh vs. Frozen Turkeys
+Fresh vs. frozen turkeys

 Fresh Turkeys: These are the ones you find in the refrigerated section of your supermarket.
 They're generally easier to handle than frozen turkeys because you don't have to defrost them.
 However, fresh turkeys are usually only available during the peak holiday season, so they might not be an option if you're planning ahead.